Shareholders

 The Limited Liability Companies Act on dividends (in Norwegian only)

-Tax on dividends are paid by the shareholders.
+Tax on dividends is paid by the shareholders.
 Dividends are taxed differently for personal shareholders and company shareholders.

 Transfer and sale of shares